Originate/guide/scala/scala.md

 - Avoid line wrapping.
 If possible, split long lines into multiple expressions and assign intermediate results to `val`s.
 Otherwise, indent wrapped lines once (two spaces).
 - Use lower camel case for `valName`, `varName`, `methodName`, `functionObject`, `packageObject`, and `annotationName`.
 - Use upper camel case for `ConstantName`, `ClassName`, `ObjectName`, `TypeParameter`.
-- No `UPPER_CASE_UNDERSCORES`, not even for constants or type parameters!
+- No `UPPERCASE_UNDERSCORE`, not even for constants or type parameters!
 - No `get`/`set` prefixes for accessors and mutators.
 - Always use empty parentheses when (and only for) declaring and calling methods with side-effects.
 - Avoid symbolic method names (*"operators"*)!